 Hockey Player Stick Sizing & Information Guide

 Mark the shaft of the stick where the height is desired and cut it down to length.
-Re-inserting the plug from the top if it is a composite stick.
-Keep in mind that the shorter you cut a stick, the stiffer it becomes.
-As a general rule, a stick increases 3% in stiffness for every inch cut off.
+Make sure to re-insert the plug from the top to prevent an open composite end at the top of your stick.

 Information to Consider